Note: The 2018 Tax Cuts and Jobs Act has suspended the itemized deduction for personal casualties and theft losses for tax years 2018 through 2025.

-Generally, if you choose, you may repay a portion of a qualified 2016 or 2017 disaster distribution.
+Generally, if you choose, you may repay any portion of a qualified disaster distribution.
 You may make this selection only if the distribution is eligible to be treated as a tax-free rollover in an eligible retirement plan.
-If you took a qualified disaster distribution in 2016 or 2017 for hardship from your retirement plan, you may repay the distribution.
-There are exceptions that apply to repayment of qualified 2016 and 2017 disaster distribution.
+If you took a qualified disaster distribution in for hardship from your retirement plan, you may repay the distribution.
+There are *exceptions that apply to repayment of qualified disaster distributions.

-From the day, after the date, you receive the qualified 2016 or 2017 disaster distribution, you have three (3) years to make the repayment.
+From the day, after the date, you receive the qualified disaster distribution, you have three (3) years to make the repayment.
 The repayment amounts are treated as trustee-to-trustee transfer and are not considered income.
 The repayment to an IRA is not considered a rollover so there is no issue with the one rollover limitation per year for IRAs.
-If you need additional information on how to report your repayments, please reference Forms 8915A or Form 8915B, as applicable.
+If you need additional information on how to report your repayments, please reference Forms 8915-E or Form 8915-F, as applicable.

 *Exceptions.
 The following types of distributions can’t be repaid per the IRS:

-- "Disaster distributions received as a beneficiary (other than surviving spouse) that was a qualified 2016 or 2017 disaster distributions.
+- "Disaster distributions received as a beneficiary (other than surviving spouse) that was a qualified disaster distributions.

 - Required minimum distributions.